Aargh! Just when you need it, it lets you down. Anyhow, you are in the right place, this post will show you how to get the juice flowing again.

 Diagnosing a Stalling Generator Engine

 As you have described the symptom so well, it is pretty clear the root cause of the stalling motor is a dirty carburetor.
-There are as said other possible causes but we’ll deal with those later in the post as they are less likely.
+There are, as said, other possible causes, but we’ll deal with those later in the post as they are less likely.

 I routinely diagnose dirty carburetors just by how the customer describes the symptom.